 • 98% of Americans consider pets to be companions or members of the family.

-• 71% of pet-owning women entering women’s shelters reported that their batterer had injured, maimed, killed or threatened family pets for revenge or to psychologically control victims.
+• 71% of pet-owning survivors reported that their batterer had injured, maimed, killed or threatened family pets for revenge or to psychologically control victims.

 • Abusers kill, harm or threaten children’s pets to coerce them into sexual abuse or to force them to remain silent about abuse.

-• 48% of abused women say they are unable to escape abusive situations because they worry about what will happen to their pets should they leave.
+• More than 50% of survivors of domestic violence say they are unable to escape abusive situations because they worry about what will happen to their pets should they leave.

 In 2012, Rose Brooks Center became the first domestic violence shelter in the region to welcome four-legged family members.

 The idea for this incredible project was born, when a woman called our hotline after her boyfriend had beaten her – almost to death – with a hammer.
-Immediately we found space for this young woman and arranged for the police to bring her to shelter.
+Immediately we found space for this young woman.
 There was one problem.
 She had a 110-pound Great Dane whom she refused to leave behind.
 The dog had saved her life by lying on top of her during the attack and taking the majority of the blows.
-As a result, he sustained many broken bones, including a hip and two ribs.
-She refused to abandon her angel, as she called him.
-Knowing her life was in danger, we agreed.
+As a result, he sustained many broken bones.

 Today we have a wonderful pet shelter with state-of-the art kennels for dogs, cats, and other family pets.
-Owners have 24/7 access to their pets and there areas within the safety of the shelter to walk, run, and play with them.
-Our Pet Advocate and Pet Volunteers offer enrichment activities and coordinate vet care for the animals to help make sure they are happy and healthy.
+Owners have 24/7 access to their pets within the safety of the shelter to walk, run, and play.
+Our pet advocate and pet volunteers offer enrichment activities and coordinate vet care for the animals to help make sure they are happy and healthy.

-In 2014 Rose Brooks Center’s Paws Place provided 2,846 safe nights for family pets.
+In 2017 Rose Brooks Center’s Paws Place provided over 4,000 nights of safety safe for family pets.

 Help ensure families like this aren’t torn apart.

-Through the support of our generous donors, Paws Place was built in 2012 and has been full since one hour after it opened.
-Dozens of families have not been forced apart thanks to Paws Place and thanks to our supporters.
+Through the support of our generous donors, Paws Place is possible.
 Through your help we are able to provide food, vet care, and a Pet Advocate so that the Paws Place is warm and welcoming place for all our animal residents.
 Help us care for the entire family by supporting our Pet Shelter.